 Let’s start with the space that people enter first.
 If you are lucky enough to have a big entrance hall then it would be a bloomin’ crime not to have a carefully placed floral decoration as a centerpiece!
 Use your choice of flower to make a statement about your family and your home.

 For example, a neat and tight bunch of tea roses in light, pastel shades exude class and elegance, while a bright, messy bunch of wildflowers like purple cornflower, yellow California poppy and sassy sunflower portray a happy ‘off the wall’ family that loves fun and isn’t afraid to be spontaneous.

-Tying the colour scheme in to your kitchen decor is nice, but it’s not essential and sometimes it is just as pleasing on the eye to go for shades of white or cream.
-Serenata Flowers has a great range of flowers in these colours, so you’re sure to find the perfect option for your kitchen or home.
+Tying the color scheme into your kitchen decor is nice, but it’s not essential and sometimes it is just as pleasing on the eye to go for shades of white or cream.
+Serenata Flowers has a great range of flowers in these colors, so you’re sure to find the perfect option for your kitchen or home.